For Authors

 The possibility of a conflict of interest arises when one person or organization, or an individual or entity related to them, receives a benefit from another such that the recipient’s objectivity or autonomy regarding the benefactor may be questioned.

-We also expect authors to fully acknowledge the sources of financial support for work or research that they have carried out.
-This support includes not only grants or other funding but also donations of materials or time which benefit the researchers.
+We also expect authors to fully acknowledge the sources of financial support for work or research that they have completed.
+This support includes not only grants or other funding, but also donations of materials or time benefitting the researchers.

 Completed Papers

-Your correctly-formatted paper must be submitted as an MSWord file, in finished form (complete with all figures etc.) at the conference; or, for abstracts accepted immediately before the conference, must be emailed by March 31st.
-Be sure to include your completed transfer of copyright and formatting check sheet with your submitted paper (all information below).
+Your correctly-formatted paper must be submitted as an MSWord file, in finished form (complete with all figures etc.) using the JWMM Paper Template, through the JWMM Managment Site.
+Be sure to include your completed Author Checklist with your submitted paper (see information below).

 The review process in brief

-Upon receiving the full submission, a member of the Editorial Board will usually review the article him or herself and solicit at least one other external reviewer.
-An online consultation session is opened with the reviewer(s) once two reviews have been received, with any outstanding reviewers prompted to submit their review and join the discussion.
-The Reviewing editor will draft a decision letter, with input welcome from the other reviewer(s).
-A Senior editor is available at each stage to provide guidance and oversight of the process as a whole.
+When received, each submission is reviewed for suitability and then submitted to Crossref Similarity Check to identify any plagiarism.
+Once the paper is determined to be an original submission, a formal decision to proceed is made.
+The paper is redacted at this stage and then sent to review and assigned to an Editor.
+Upon receiving the full submission, the Editor will usually review the article him or herself and solicit at least two other external reviewers.
+Once two reviews have been received, the Editor will record an editorial decision in the JWMM Management site, with input welcome from the other reviewer(s).
+A senior editor is available at each stage to provide guidance and oversight of the process.
 Our aim is to provide clear and decisive instructions to authors, so that they know what they need to do to get the article published.
-If a revision is requested, the decision letter will usually include a single set of instructions; the full reviews in this case are not sent to the authors.
-If the decision is that the article cannot be revised in a reasonable time frame for publication in The Journal of Water Management Modeling and must therefore be rejected, the letter will usually include the full reviews, with the reasons clearly explained.
+If a revision is requested, the communication will usually include a single set of instructions; the full reviews in this case are not sent to the authors.
+If the decision is that the article cannot be revised in a reasonable time frame for publication in the Journal of Water Management Modeling and must therefore be rejected, the communication will usually include the full reviews, with the reasons clearly explained.

 Author Checklist

-While preparing your paper for CHI’s Journal of Water Management Modeling there are lots of instructions on what is required.
-Our editors and contributors are proud of this high quality peer reviewed journal, and to maintain our standards and control our publication costs, we all rely on our authors to produce quality manuscripts.
+While preparing your paper for the Journal of Water Management Modeling, there are many instructions and requirements.
+Our editors and contributors are proud of this high-quality peer reviewed journal, and to maintain our standards and control our publication costs, we all rely on our authors to produce quality manuscripts.

-There is unfortunately a lot to remember, and your paper must comply with these instructions.
+There is, unfortunately, a lot to remember, and your paper must comply with these requirements.
 This checklist is to help you ensure that you've covered the various points.

 Your paper will be peer reviewed on value, originality, readability, language, mechanics, and freedom from commercialism/personalities.
-Consider these attributes, described at the end of this table, as you plan your paper.
+Consider these attributes as you plan your paper.

-Simply open the template file as you would a normal Word file and immediately save it as "CHI paper (your last name).doc".
+Simply open the template file as you would a normal Word file and immediately save it as "JWMM paper (your last name).doc".
 This is your working copy.
 In your working copy of the file, replace the contents with your own paper.
-Please follow this link to download the Journal Paper Template.
+Please follow this link to download the

-If you are unused to working with styles, you will be surprised how simply they can be employed: just place your cursor in the text (e.g. on a sub-heading) and select Format/Styles and Formatting from the toolbar.
-This will open the styles menu and you can select e.g. "CHI Subtitle" or "CHI Subsubtitle" as appropriate.
-Each Style in the menu is written in its own style so you can see what format your text string will take.
-Styles apply to paragraphs so every hard return allows you to employ a different style.
+If you are not used to working with Styles in Word, you will be surprised at how easily they can be employed.
+First, we suggest you expand the Style menu from the Home toolbar.
+Then you just place your cursor in the text (e.g., on a sub-heading) and select the appropriate style, e.g., "CHI Subhead" or "CHI Paragraph A".
+Each style in the menu is displayed so that you can see the result.
+Styles apply to paragraphs, so every hard return requires you to employ a different style.

 Note: pasting content from other documents will more than likely import styles into the provided paper, which may prove problematic to you (and later, for us).
 It is strongly recommended that you move your content to Microsoft Notepad before pasting it into the provided paper.
 This will strip out all formatting data and provide a much cleaner and efficient working environment in the provided paper.
 To do this simply copy and paste your content into the Notepad application, then copy and paste from the Notepad application to the provided MS Word paper.